|Jeffrey S. Dunn||Courses

 I am an assistant professor in the philosophy department at DePauw University.
 Before that I was a graduate student at UMass, Amherst, and an undergraduate at Washington State University.
 I also studied briefly as an undergraduate at Reading University.

 My research interests are in epistemology, philosophy of science, and logic.
 I am specifically interested in issues in formal epistemology.
-Recently, I have been focused on better understanding what it is to have evidence according to various formal models.
-I have also become interested in epistemic utility theory and epistemic consequentialism more generally.
+I have been focused on better understanding what it is to have evidence according to various formal models.
+More recently, I have focused on epistemic utility theory and epistemic consequentialism more generally.

 I was recently awarded a grant from the British Academy for a project on epistemic consequentialism, together with my co-investigator, Kristoffer Ahlstrom-Vij (Kent).
 As part of the project we'll be organizing a workshop at LSE's Centre for the Philosophy of Natural and Social Science (CNPSS) in 2014 and an international conference at the University of Kent in 2015.